Rishblol/CTF-Writeups/README.md

-# CTF-Solves
+# CTF Solves
-These are some web exploitation solves either done by me, or have been referenced from other writeups.
+These are some of the solves in the domain of `web exploitation` which have been solved during or after each CTF.